litelitelite/otus_2024/README.md

-# lession-5-nginx
+# lession-10-mysql

-## This code create an 4 VM in YC and provision Nginx, Redis and simple python flask app to it.
+## This code create an 4 VM in YC and provision Nginx, MySQL Percona cluster and simple python flask app.

 ### Usage